BogdanRadulescu/tslab/lab04/Lab04.md

 x.printProperty(); // will print undefined
 ```

 Methods can follow the usual function declaration, except we don't need to add the `function` keyword.
-We can also access them using the dot operator, add parameters to them, and otherwise work as regular functions.
+We can also access them using the dot operator, add parameters to them, and they otherwise work as regular functions.

 ### Constructors